vlovgr/ciris/docs/src/main/tut/index.md

  """.stripMargin.trim
 )
 ```
-and make sure to replace `%%` with `%%%` if you're using Scala.js or Scala Native.

 The only required module is `ciris-core`, the rest are optional library integrations.

 - The `ciris-enumeratum` module allows loading [enumeratum][enumeratum] enumerations.
 - The `ciris-refined` module allows loading [refined][refined] refinement types.
 - The `ciris-squants` module allows loading [squants][squants] data types.

-Modules are published for Scala 2.10, 2.11, and 2.12 wherever possible.
-Please take note that Scala Native currently only supports Scala 2.11.

 ### Usage Example
 Ciris configuration loading is done in two parts: define what to load, and what to create once everything is loaded.